kpsdev1/Rock-Paper-Scissors/README.md

 ![Edge test](readme-docs/images/edge.png)

-- Lambdatest was used to test on
-   * Brave
-   * Opera
-   * Safari

 ### Validator Testing
 **HTML**
-- The index page of the Game was put through the W3C Validator to check for any HTML syntax errors.
-The W3C Validator con be found [here](https://validator.w3.org/).
+- The index page of the game was put through the W3C validator to check for any HTML syntax errors.
+The W3C validator can be found [here](https://validator.w3.org/).
 - The result showed that there was no errors in the HTML markup as you can see from the screenshot of the results below.

  ![HTML Validator testing image of the site](readme-docs/images/html-error-check.PNG)